daniel-chiuratto-seabra/waes/README.md

 The Exception Handler class is where all exceptions thrown during the application goes if they happen, because they are handled to have a more standarized way to be returned to requestor with a friendly message.

+## Integration Tests
+You can run the integration tests on the Spring Boot Test JUnit test through the **AssessmentApplicationTests** class.

+## Unit Tests
+You are going to see that the application is not 100% covered by JUnit tests, but this is because I avoided to do dummy tests in classes that does not have enough logic to be testes such DTO classes and Builders.

 ## Improvements
 ### Caching
 It was implemented a **Map** which caches the result of the process (when we do a **GET**) in a manner that when we repeat such call without setting anything to the same id (doing a **POST** to the same id with some value), instead of the application re-run all the processes, it gets the result that was cached on a prior execution.
 This approach optimizes the performance.